addisoncrump/Vitsy/README.md

  - reverse: r
     - Reverse the stack.
  - rotateright: }
-    - Rotate the stack to the right once.
+    - Take the bottom item of the stack to the top.
  - rotateleft: {
-    - Rotate the stack to the left once.
+    - Take the top item of the stack to the bottom.
  - duplicate: D
     - Duplicate the top item of the stack.
  - part: @
     - Get the top value of the stack's integer value and get its value's index, replacing the top value of the stack with said index.
- - changestack: ?
+ - rightstack: ?
     - Shift one stack to the right - note that this will wrap around, so the 2-dimensionality of the stacks are... finicky.
+ - leftstack: |
+    - Shift one stack to the left.
+This will also wrap around.
  - clnstack: :
     - Clone the current stack, creating a new one and pushing all of the contents of the current stack to it.
 You will shift to this stack after this operation.
  - newstack: &